 We also recognise that not all customers will contact us if they experience further financial difficulties, so we’ll periodically review Regular Payment Plans to ensure customers are on track with their payments and if anything changes, we will make contact.

 If you miss a payment, we will contact you to see if you need help.
-We will contact you by SMS, phone and/or letter on at least two occasions in order to allow you to respond.
+We will contact you by your preferred method of contact on at least two occasions in order to allow you to respond.
 These contacts will be

 Tell us if your situation changes and you can no longer make the payments in your plan.
 We can then review your payment arrangements.